 Cyclocross races start with a sprint!
 The main difference between this sprint and probably any other sprint you have done before is the fact that you have to start with one foot on the ground.
 The first VELD tip would be to choose a starting gear which is hard enough so that you don’t have to change gear within the first 5-6 pedal revolutions, but easy enough so that you can accelerate quickly.

 Secondly, pedal position.
-This involves two VELD tips: Firstly, the correct crank angle is needed to provide enough leverage to pull away quickly.
+This involves two VELD tips: Firstly, the correct crank angle (of the pedal you are clipped into) is needed to provide enough leverage to pull away quickly.
 If you’re looking at the crank set as a clock face, somewhere around 2 o clock would be a good starting point (slightly lower if starting up hill).
-The second angle to worry about is the angle of the pedal on its spindle.
+The second angle to worry about is the angle of the pedal on its spindle (which you are not clipped into).
 This angle differs from rider to rider, so practice is needed to see what works for you so that the pedal comes around to meet your foot in the correct way.
 If you have a consistent angle which you practice with, the chance of getting clipped in first time significantly increases!

 For most people, starting with your dominant foot clipped in will work the best but give it a go the other way around just to make sure.